ttessarolo/useDexie/README.md

 ![useDexie](https://github.com/ttessarolo/useDexie/blob/main/images/logo.png?raw=true)

-React Hooks to use Dexie.js IndexDB library with ease
+<center><h2>React Hooks to use Dexie.js IndexDB library</h2></center>

 ![NPM](https://img.shields.io/npm/v/use-dexie/latest)
 ![NPM](https://img.shields.io/npm/dw/use-dexie)
 ![NPM](https://img.shields.io/npm/l/use-dexie)
 ![Libraries.io dependency status for latest release](https://img.shields.io/librariesio/release/npm/use-dexie)

 Dexie.js is a gorgeous library to use **IndexDB** with simple and powerful syntax.
 However, if you want to use Dexie.js within a **React** project you need to implement a series of logics that allow asynchronous interaction.
-For this purpose, use-dexie is a library that includes a series of **React Hooks** that allow you to easily use IndexDB as a data source for React applications.
-In many cases the use of **use-dexie** allows to completely replace the use of status libraries such as Redux while ensuring a higher execution speed (data can be pre-loaded) and, of course, persistence.
+For this purpose, useDexie is a library that includes a series of **React Hooks** that allow you to easily use IndexDB as a data source for React applications.
+In many cases **useDexie** allows you to completely replace status libraries such as Redux while ensuring a higher execution speed (data can be pre-loaded) and, of course, **persistency**.

 The use-dexie hooks have been optimized to ensure:

 - 🔥 Realtime Refresh of React elements that depend on a data source
 - ♻️ Minimizing the number of refreshes to bare minimum
 - ⚡️ Maximum Speed and Minimum memory footprint
+- 🔦 Dynamic Query Composition

 <h1>Index of Content</h1>